Faraja17/wordle-in-python/README.md

 Jing introduced me to string interpolation.
 I LOVE it! so much better than having to remember to convert things into strings or integers.
 It reminds me of the concatenatation method for JS E6.

-I am very pleased with how easily I was able to add input validation and a play again option.
-This means that I've retained what I learned working on my TTT game!
+I am very pleased with how easily I was able to add input validation, add a play again option, and randomize the secret word.
+This means that I've retained what I learned working on my RPS and TTT games!

 ### Built with